All Episodes

 Good.

-Hey, uh, I want to try and take a stab at what you were wanting to say but didn't want to get in trouble for.
+Hey, I want to try and take a stab at what you were wanting to say but didn't want to get in trouble for.

-And even just the latest, you have to look at RG3, the way he's been characterized, uh quote unquote cornball brother, when the guy has a very strong family background, religious background, and you can take your pick from everyone.
+And even just the latest, you have to look at RG3, the way he's been characterized as a quote-unquote cornball brother, when the guy has a very strong family background, religious background.

-Tim Tebow, Sarah Palin, compared to say Bill Clinton, Obama, Ted Kennedy, you know, Anthony Wiener, he's running for the office again, but I think the media is just purposefully by design going after people with character.
+Tim Thibaut, Sarah Palin, compared to, say, Bill Clinton, Obama, Ted Kennedy, you know, Anthony Weiner, he's running for the office again.

 You're right.